azureuse7/public_code/15-Mix/12-Usefull.md/main.md

+# Useful AI Tools by Category

-10 AI Tools to replace your tedious work:
+A curated list of AI tools organized by use case to help replace or augment tedious work.

-1. Research
+## 1. Research

 - ChatGPT
 - YouChat